GuyTeichman/RNAlysis/docs/source/user_guide.rst

 If some of the features in the background set or the enrichment set do no appear in the Reference Table, they will be ignored when calculating enrichment.

-Calling enrich_randomization will perform a randomization test for each of the specified attributes, and return a pandas DataFrame with the following format:
+Calling enrich_randomization/enrich_hypergeometric will perform a randomization/hypergeometric test for each of the specified attributes, and return a pandas DataFrame with the following format:

 +----------------+--------------+-------+-------+----------------------+----------+----------+-------------+
 |     name       |    samples   | n obs | n exp | log2_fold_enrichment |   pval   |   padj   | significant |